cloudmesh/cloudmesh-nist/docs/dest/nistvol8-2.md

   Name   Located in   Description                  Required   Schema
   ------ ------------ ---------------------------- ---------- --------
-  name   path         ERROR: description missing   True
+  name   path         the name of the time stamp   True

 #### timestamp.yaml